CumulusNetworks/docs/content/cumulus-netq-46/More-Documents/NetQ-CLI-Reference-Manual/show.md

 ## netq show events

-Display system events that have occurred in the last 24 hours <!--is this 24 hours or 1 hour?-->.
-Optionally, view events up to 30 days in the past, with a time frame not exceeding 72 hours.
-You can filter the output by event severity and event type.
+Display system events that have occurred in the last 24 hours. <!--is this 24 hours or 1 hour?--> You can filter the output by event severity and event type.
 The output provides the following information for each device:

 - Message type
 - Event severity (info, error)
 - Descriptive event message
 - When the event occurred

+Event querying is supported for a 72-hour window within the past 30 days.
 ### Syntax

 ```